OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Then we can configure our iDevice to use our proxy in advanced wifi settings.
 ![Setting up Proxy on iDevice](/Document/Images/Chapters/0x06b/setProxyiDevice.png "Setting up Burp Proxy")

+### Bypassing Certificate Pinning
+Certificate Pinning is a practice used to tighten security of TLS connection.
+When an application is connecting to the server using TLS, it checks if the server's certificate is signed with trusted CA's private key.
+The verification is based on checking the signature with public key that is within device's key store.
+This in turn contains public keys of all trusted root CAs.
+Certificate pinning means that our application will have server's certificate or hash of the certificate hardcoded into the source code.
+This protects against two main attack scenarios:
+* Compromised CA issuing certificate for our domain to a third-party
+* Phishing attacks that would add a third-party root CA to device's trust store

 ### References